webpack-contrib/imports-loader/README.md

 The imports loader allows you to use modules that depend on specific global variables.

-This is useful for third-party modules that rely on global variables like `$` or `this` being the `window` object.
+This is especially useful for third-party modules that rely on global variables like `$` or where `this` is expected to be the `window` object.
 The imports loader can add the necessary `require('whatever')` calls, so those modules work with webpack.

-For further hints on compatibility issues, check out [Shimming](https://webpack.js.org/guides/shimming/) of the official docs.
+For further hints on compatibility issues, see the official webpack documentation on [Shimming](https://webpack.js.org/guides/shimming/).

 > [!WARNING]
 >
-> By default loader generate ES module named syntax.
+> By default, this loader generates ES module named syntax.

 > [!WARNING]
 >